Peanut oil, also referred to as groundnut oil or arachis oil, is a vegetable-derived oil made from the edible seeds of the peanut plant.

 While peanut oil has a good amount of polyunsaturated fats, there are many other nutritious options that are higher in this type of fat like walnuts, sunflower seeds and flaxseeds.

-Peanut Oil May Improve Insulin Sensitivity
+Peanut Oil Will Improve Insulin Sensitivity

 Consuming any fat with carbohydrates helps slow the absorption of sugars in the digestive tract and leads to a slower rise in blood sugar.
-However, monounsaturated and polyunsaturated fats, in particular, may play a bigger role in blood sugar control.
+However, monounsaturated and polyunsaturated fats, in particular, will play a bigger role in blood sugar control.

 In a review of 102 clinical studies that included 4,220 adults, researchers found that replacing just 5% of saturated fat intake with polyunsaturated fats led to a significant reduction in blood sugar levels and HbA1c, a marker of long-term blood sugar control.